 The Global Cow makes the international exchange of ideas between dairy farmers as easy--and fun--as possible.

 We live in beautiful southern Vermont, in the town of Brattleboro (home to the U.S. Holstein Association).
-The office dogs are Abby, an eight-year-old Rottie, and Sofie, a six-year-old yellow Lab.
+The office dogs are Sofie, a 10 1/2 year-old yellow Lab and our newest addition: a Bernese Mountain Dog puppy.